LIGHTSUM tease new music with cryptic teaser image

-Rookie K-pop girl group LIGHTSUM have dropped a cryptic teaser, which seems to signal the potential release of new music.
+Rookie K-pop girl group LIGHTSUM have dropped a cryptic teaser, which seems to signal the potentional release of new music.

 - READ MORE: CUBE’s new girl group LIGHTSUM welcome us into their world and share their inspirations, motivations and goals